During mutual have the girls cut out the Olympic rings and a whole TON of snowflakes.

 Print up a snowflake pattern you like.
 Tape the papers onto something flat and moveable.
 Then tape wax paper over that.

 Next whip up a batch of Royal icing and trace over the snowflakes.
 Don't forget to add a toothpick.
 These will take about 1-3 days to dry completely.

 Lastly are the invitations.

 Purchase multicolored paper.
-If you are holding the paper horizontally, you will want to cut a strip off the bottom about 2 inches tall so your invitation comes just to the top and bottom.
+If you are holding the paper horizontally, you will want to cut a strip off the bottom so your invitation comes just to the top and bottom.

 Paste the invitation in the middle and fold both flaps in.